Aftermath: 19 - A Borrower of the Night (2020)

 “Yup,” Newton says.
 “I would be inclined.
 Extremely inclined.
 In fact, I would be inclined tonight.
 You want to incline around oh, I don’t know, twenty-two hundred hours?”

-Hermann plays out an entire relationship in his head, beginning to end, because all relationships end, everything ends.
+Hermann plays out a relationship in his head, beginning to end, because all relationships end, everything ends.
 Point of fact, there is an expiration date on the human species that is his unique responsibility to calculate.
 He feels physically ill imagining Newton in the coming years.
 Already Hermann wants to protect him, already Hermann wants him out of this life; it will get worse, everything will get worse—his own father has thrown in with those who would build the Coastal Wall—

 It does ride on you, Lightcap’s memory whispers.
 It does.
 You know it does.
 Don’t fuck it up, Gottlieb.
 Don’t let me down.
 Map the foam on that quantum sea.
 Who knows what it was before it was foam.
 Meridians and mermaids.
 Field lines and fairies.
 Lively little ghosts and loop quantum gravity.
 String theory and song.